torproject/tor/doc/HACKING/ReleasingTor.md

    What about Coverity Scan?

+   What about clan scan-build?

    Does 'make distcheck' complain?

-   How about 'make test-stem' and 'make test-network'?
+   How about 'make test-stem' and 'make test-network' and `make test-network-full`?

        - Are all those tests still happy with --enable-expensive-hardening ?

    Any memory leaks?

 === II.
-Write a changelog.
+Write a changelog

+1a.
+(Alpha release variant)

-1. Gather the `changes/*` files into a changelog entry, rewriting many of them and reordering to focus on what users and funders would find interesting and understandable.
+   Gather the `changes/*` files into a changelog entry, rewriting many of them and reordering to focus on what users and funders would find interesting and understandable.